 Mr Emmet Murray

-Mr Emmet Murray is a Health and Care Professions Council registered and British Psychology Society Chartered Forensic Clinical Psychologist, currently working in the area of Adult Mental Health and Child Protection.
-He was previously a Principal Psychologist with the Northern Ireland Prison Service and is currently an Expert Advisor with the National Policing Improvement Agency.
+Mr Emmet Murray is a Health and Care Professions Council registered and British Psychology Society Chartered Forensic Clinical Psychologist, currently working as an acting Principal Psychologist in the area of Adult Mental Health.
+He has also extensive experience in the area of Child Protection.
+He was previously a Principal Psychologist with the Northern Ireland Prison Service.

 Ms Claire Hunt